21Vipin/Invoice2textdata/README.md

         { File Name:  2138.pdf Invoice Number:  INV002138 Invoice Date:  22-Jun-2016 Due Amount: Rs  45.76 }

 # Execution
+1. Update the config.json file and set the path accordingly.
-To extract the data from the set of pdf files, the invoive2textdata.py file is executed with the help of command:
+2. To extract the data from the set of pdf files, the invoive2textdata.py file is executed with the help of command:

                                 python invoive2textdata.py config.json